-- 2. In response to the crisis, Argentina introduced a programme of macroeconomic adjustment and support for the financial system.
+2. In response to the crisis, Argentina introduced a programme of macroeconomic adjustment and support for the financial system.
 In December 2001, it halted the repayment of principal and interest on its debt, a suspension which continued for more than three years.
-At the beginning of 2005, the Argentine authorities succeeded in refinancing over 76 per cent (US\$62 billion) of the public debt, on very favourable terms, by exchanging old claims for three new types of bonds, at 32 centavos to the US dollar.
+At the beginning of 2005, the Argentine authorities succeeded in refinancing over 76 per cent of the public debt in overdue obligations to private creditors (US\$62 billion), on very favourable terms, by exchanging old obligations for three new types of bonds, at 32 Argentine cents to the US dollar.
 It has not yet reached an agreement with the creditors who hold the other 24 per cent of the debt (some US\$20 billion).
 In early 2006, the Government paid off the entire IMF debt of US\$9.6 billion.
-This reduced the debt/GDP ratio to below 65 per cent. - 3.
-Since 2003, the Argentine economy has returned to the path of growth, with GDP increasing at rates of more than 9 per cent.
+This reduced the debt/GDP ratio to below 65 per cent.

+3. Since 2003, the Argentine economy has returned to the path of growth, with GDP increasing at rates of close to or more than 9 per cent.
 The strongest boost has come from increased domestic demand, although exports, which have benefited from a favourable international environment and the depreciation of the exchange rate, have also contributed to the recovery.
 The fiscal accounts have been in surplus since 2003, mainly owing to an increase in revenue resulting, in part, from improved receipts from export duties, which are now being applied at higher rates to a wider range of products.
-In the 12 months to September 2006, inflation, measured in terms of the increase in consumer prices, reached 11 per cent, so that holding down inflation on an ongoing basis remains the Government's chief macroeconomic concern.
-With the resumption of growth, unemployment began to fall and in the second quarter of 2006 was down to about 10.2 per cent, while the percentage of the population living below the poverty line had fallen to 33.8 per cent in 2005. - 4.
-The current account of the balance of payments has been in substantial surplus since 2002.
+In the 12 months ending in December 2006, inflation, measured in terms of the increase in consumer prices, reached 9.8 per cent, so that holding down inflation remains the Government's chief macroeconomic concern.
+With the resumption of growth, unemployment began to fall and in the fourth quarter of 2006 was down to about 8.7 per cent, while the proportion of the population living below the poverty line had dropped to 26.9 per cent in 2006.

+4. The current account of the balance of payments has been in substantial surplus since 2002.
 This is mainly the result of increased exports, lower import levels during the post-crisis period, although they have since been recovering, and reduced debt payments.
 One of the most striking features of the period under review is the reorientation of exports towards countries outside MERCOSUR.
-Argentina, a large exporter of agricultural products and, increasingly, of manufactured products, could benefit considerably from a favourable outcome of the Doha Development Round. - 5.
-The Government intends to continue implementing policies designed to keep public finances and the current account of the balance of payments in surplus, to create more jobs and to bring inflation under control.
+Argentina, a large exporter of agricultural products and, increasingly, of manufactured products, could benefit considerably from a favourable outcome of the Doha Development Round.

+5. The Government intends to continue implementing policies designed to keep public finances and the current account of the balance of payments in surplus, to create more jobs and to bring inflation under control.
 To help them achieve their macroeconomic objectives, the authorities have made use of trade measures, such as the application of export taxes, incomes policies and price agreements with producers to prevent or moderate price increases (see Chapter III); some of these measures were adopted under the powers temporarily granted to the Executive by the Public Emergency and Exchange Regime Reform Law (see Chapter II).
-The authorities have stressed the fact that these are temporary measures. - 6.
-Although the results achieved since 2003 have been remarkable, there are risks with regard to the sustainability of the present model and the possibility of a "soft landing" for the economy.
+The authorities have stressed the fact that these are temporary measures.
+6. Although the results achieved since 2003 have been remarkable, there are risks with regard to the sustainability of the present model and the possibility of a "soft landing" for the economy.
 The main risk comes from overheating and the distortions created by the unorthodox economic measures adopted in recent years.
 In particular, it would be important to implement a strategy that allowed free rein to market forces in the allocation of resources and the determination of prices.

-WT/TPR/S/176 Trade Policy Review Page 2